-The Six Point Plan must be completed in all cases which gives any indication that the claimant is thinking about suicide/self-harm.
-Pinned notes should read "Six Point Plan invoked with the (date)' so agents are aware in all future interventions.
+The Six Point Plan must be completed in all cases where there is any indication that the claimant is thinking about suicide or self-harm.
+Pinned notes must read 'Six Point Plan invoked, with the date so that agents are aware in all future interventions.